wikimedia/pywikibot/ROADMAP.rst

 * 4.3.0: Unused UserBlocked exception will be removed
 * 4.3.0: Deprecated Page.contributingUsers() will be removed
 * 4.2.0: tools.StringTypes will be removed
-* 4.1.0: Deprecated editor.command will be removed
-* 4.1.0: tools.open_compressed, tools.UnicodeType and tools.signature will be removed
-* 4.1.0: comms.PywikibotCookieJar and comms.mode_check_decorator will be removed